Last Updated on August 6, 2022

-Only 45 miles of Lake Michigan’s shoreline is in Indiana and 15 miles of that is protected by Indiana Dunes State Park!
-Unlike most of the other beaches listed in this post, the majority of Indiana’s beaches do have an entrance fee for access to the state park.
-For out of state registered vehicles the daily fee is $12, Indiana registered vehicles are $7.
-The State Park Beach has a large parking lot with more parking available in other areas of the park.
-There is a large pavilion which dates back to 1930 and is currently undergoing renovations, with plans to eventually include full service restaurants as well as a small store, a snack stand umbrella rental, lockers and toilets.
+Only 45 miles of Lake Michigan’s shoreline is in Indiana.
+15 miles of that is protected by Indiana Dunes National Park!
+The State Park Beach in Indiana has a large parking lot with more parking available in other areas of the park.
+There is a pavilion which dates back to 1930.
+It has full service restaurants as well as a small store, a snack stand umbrella rental, lockers and toilets.

-While in Indiana Dunes State Park, the 3 Dunes Challenge is a fun 1.5 mile trail which takes in the 3 highest dunes in the park.
-It can be started from along the beach, or you can drive and park next to the nature centre and do the looped trail from there!
-Once you complete the challenge, make sure you pop into the visitor centre, just outside of the state park to get a free sticker and postcard to show you did it!
+While in Indiana Dunes State Park, the 3 Dunes Challenge is a fun 1.5 mile trail.
+It takes in the 3 highest dunes in the park.
+The trail can be started from along the beach.
+Or you can drive and park next to the nature centre and do the looped trail from there!
+Once you complete the challenge, make sure you pop into the visitor centre.
+It’s just outside of the state park and you can get a free sticker and postcard to show you did it!